 Coming to the HeartlandUniversity of Kansas

-- Marta Caminero-Santangelo, Professor of English and Director of the Center for Latin American & Caribbean Studies, University of Kansas
+- Marta Caminero-Santangelo, Professor of English, University of Kansas

 - Elizabeth MacGonagle, Associate Professor of History and of African and African American Studies, University of Kansas